albino98/Arduino_Desk_Weatherstation/README.md

 :x: view system logs in another collapsible area

-:x: add symbols indicating whether the system is active or not
+:heavy_check_mark: add symbols indicating whether the system is working or not